 Frequently Asked Questions about becoming a volunteer Peer Supporter

 Breastfeeding Peer Supporters provide a valuable role to new and expectant families.
-Volunteers give up their time to offer support and up-to-date information to mothers who may be experiencing breastfeeding issues or who just need some external support from someone who has been there and understands what breastfeeding is like.
+Volunteers give up their time to offer support and up-to-date information to families who may be experiencing breastfeeding issues or who just need some external support from someone who has been there and understands what breastfeeding is like.

 Who can apply to become a peer supporter?

 Our only requirement is that you must have breastfed your baby for at least six months (continuously).
 This includes feeding expressed breastmilk and combination feeding.
-We are happy to accept applications from mothers of any age – you do not need to currently have a baby or young child.
+We are happy to accept applications from parents of any age – you do not need to currently have a baby or young child.
 It doesn’t matter whether you found breastfeeding easy and straightforward or if you struggled and had lots of problems; all we ask is that you are passionate about breastfeeding and wish to support families in a non-judgement, empathetic way.
-Places on our training courses are limited and will be allocated to those women who our committee feel will be most suited to the training.
+Places on our training courses are limited and will be allocated to those who our committee feel will be most suited to the training.

 What does the training involve?

 Our peer supporter training course typically consists of ten two hour weekly sessions in York.
 Training is given by two experienced International Board Certified Lactation Consultants (IBCLC) and the course covers areas such as how breastfeeding works, how to tackle common breastfeeding problems and counselling and listening skills.
 The sessions involve group discussions, role play and lots of practical exercises.

 This training course is funded by Treasure Chest and is free of charge to applicants as we do not wish costs to be a factor in anyone applying to become a peer supporter.

 What if I am a midwife/health visitor or doula (or planning to become one)?

 We offer a small number of self-funded places for current and prospective midwives/doulas/health professionals which cost £250.
 Please indicate on the application form if you fall into this category.